 Pranayama: Basic practice of kapalabhati, anuloma viloma (alternate nostril breathing) with an introduction to advanced pranayama.

-Karma yoga: Karma yoga is the practice of selfless service which helps guests to feel part of the ashram.
-You are expected to do up to one hour of selfless service per day within ashram.
+Karma Yoga: Karma yoga is the practice of selfless service which helps students to feel part of the Ashram.
+You are expected to do up to one hour of selfless service per day within the Ashram.

-Bhagavad Gita: Considered one of the greatest spiritual texts of the world and the bible of yoga.
+Bhagavad Gita: Study of the Bhagavad Gita, considered to be one of the greatest spiritual texts of the world.

-Chanting (kirtan): Opens the heart and purifies the mind.
-Correct pronunciation of Sanskrit and a devotional attitude is important.
+Chanting (kirtan): Classes on chanting.
+Chanting is known to open the heart and purify the mind.
+Correct pronunciation of the Sanskrit is taught long with how to develop a devotional attitude.

 Main lecture: Topics include: